nats-io/nats-architecture-and-design/spec/connection.md

 The flow itself is flipped.
 TLS is established before the Server sends INFO:

-1. Clients initiate a network connection to the Server.
+1. Client initiate a network connection to the Server.
 2. Client upgrades the connection to TLS.
-2. Server [INFO][INFO] json.
+2. Server sends [INFO][INFO] json.
 4. Client sends [CONNECT][CONNECT] json.
-5. Clients and Server start to exchange PING/PONG messages to detect if the connection is alive.
+5. Client and Server start to exchange PING/PONG messages to detect if the connection is alive.

 ### Servers discovery

+**Note**: Server will send back the info only

 When Server sends back [INFO][INFO].
 It may contain additional URLs to which the client can make connection attempts.
 The client should store those URLs and use them in the Reconnection Strategy.